 - Top-down to bottom-up.
 After formulating the initial belief that fraud is a problem for the company, you can use the currently available data to perform a sanity check to gain a ballpark estimate of the scale of the problem and whether the full experiment is necessary.

 - Bottom-up to top-down.
 After the exploratory analysis suggests when and where the increase in customer purchases occurs, you can confirm the finding with a more rigorous top-down analysis.

-Both the top-down and bottom-up approaches can be even more effective when leveraging a data science tool or platform that has features for easy reproducibility, clear workflows, and insightful visualizations - for more information on how, see Why Teams Need Data Science Tools.
+Both the top-down and bottom-up methods can be even more effective when leveraging a data science tool or platform that has features for easy reproducibility, clear workflows, and insightful visualizations — for more information on how, see Why Teams Need Data Science Tools.